 INTD122M - Technical Drawing for Interiors II (2-3-3)

-Provides intermediate AutoCad® skills for interior construction documentation activity within the built environment.
-Covers the preparation of drawings such as floor plans, elevations, electrical plans, reflected ceiling plans, finish schedules and furniture installation plans using AutoCad®.
-Prerequisite: INTD102M.
+Provides beginner Revit skills for interior construction documentation activity within the built environment.
+Covers information relating to the file organization, custom components, and building information modeling in Revit software.
+Preparation of floor plans, reflected ceiling plans, elevations, sections and 3D views/rendering using Revit will be included.

 INTD123M - The Built Environment: Codes and Standards (2-3-3)

 Covers basic building codes, life safety and barrier-free standards for the built environment.
 Students study the reasoning and application for code-mandated methods of construction, material requirements, ADA guidelines and other regulations pertaining to both commercial and residential interiors.

 Provides a historical perspective of how advances in technology and society influence the built environment.
 Contributions of notable interior designers and architects of the 20th century and their influences in advancing and modernizing interior space and furniture are studied.
 Topics include interior movements from the Beaux Arts, Bauhaus, Art Deco, the Modern Movement and into the present.

 INTD201M - Interior Design Technology Studio III (2-3-3)

 Emphasizes specific intermediate-level skill sets and methods needed for effective space planning and interior solutions in both lecture and studio sessions.
 Presents techniques for refining research specific to designated program criteria.
 Stresses technical detail requirements and their importance in designing functional interior environments.
 Prerequisites: INTD101M, INTD121M.